Stuffed Bunny Tail Pretzel Bites

 - sea salt crystals (I use pink salt, because it has more nutrients in it.)

 Transfer the dough to a large oiled bowl and cover with a kitchen towel.
 Let rise for 15-20 minutes.
-If your house is colder than 80º, you may need to set the bowl on the stove while your oven heats up.
-I’ve also set the bowl on top of my clothes dryer while it was running.
+If your house is colder than 80º, you should set the bowl on the stove while your oven heats up.
+(I’ve also set the bowl on top of my clothes dryer while it was running.)

 Heat your oven to 400º, and bring a large pot of water to boil.

-Add some baking soda to the water…like a quarter to a half cup.
+Add some baking soda to the water…like a quarter to a half cup, depending on how much water you have in your pot.

 Roll each piece into a ball and then flatten with your hands until you have a thin flat circle.

-Fill the center of the circle with vegan bacon and cheese.
+Fill the center of the circle with vegan bacon and cheese (or whatever toppings you prefer).

 Seal the ends together in the center by pinching them together.

-Boil 2-3 pretzel bites at a time, by placing them into the pot and boiling for 15-20 seconds.
+Boil 1-3 pretzel bites at a time, by placing them into the pot and boiling for 15-20 seconds.
 I used a slotted spatula to dip them and retrieve them from the boiling water.
 A slotted spoon works too, if you have one.
-When they come out of the bath, set them back on the parchment-lined baking sheets.
+When they come out of the bath, set them back on the parchment paper lined baking sheets.

 Sprinkle with sea salt as soon as they come out of the bath.